MicahChong/Asssrrro-Runner/README.md

 # Asssrrro Runner

 **Asssrrro Runner** is an exciting 2D space-themed game built using Python Pygame.
 This is my first time using Python to code a game.
-This 5-day project to learn and create something using Python and the pygame library.
+This was a 5-day project to learn and create something using Python and the pygame library.

 ## How to play?
 Dodge the asteroids using your mouse and collect the blue stars to gain score.
 As time goes on the asteroids will gain speed making it harder!